The major in Classics requires 30 credits (usually ten courses), under three headings:

 - Twelve credits (four courses) consisting of any course the department offers, except for elementary Latin (CL 010/011) and modern Greek (CL 060/061, 070/071).

-Note: Under heading (2) a student may, with departmental permission, substitute an advanced reading course in Latin or Greek for a course in civilization.
-Under heading (3) Elementary Greek counts toward the major, but elementary Latin does not.
+Note: A student may, with departmental permission, substitute one advanced reading course in Latin or Greek for one of the required courses in ancient civilization and culture.
+Elementary Ancient Greek can count towards the major (as three of the twelve credits) but elementary Latin may not.

 Incoming students should seek departmental advice on placement in language courses.
 If you have studied Latin in high school, it may, depending on the extent of your preparation, be appropriate to start college either at the intermediate or at the advanced level.
 The right choice is highly individual.
 If you want to study both Latin and Greek, it is advisable to begin Greek no later than the second year, presuming that you already have some Latin.